 SRA annual conference 2013: Getting social research into policy & practice

-Once again we are pleased to host the annual conference of the Social Research Association.
-As austerity continues to constrain the world of social research this year's conference will look at what more can be done to make better use of evidence and bridge the gap with policy and practice and explore how researchers can engage more effectively with those who use research:
+Once again we were pleased to host the annual conference of the Social Research Association.
+As austerity continues to constrain the world of social research this year's conference looked at what more can be done to make better use of evidence and bridge the gap with policy and practice and explored how researchers can engage more effectively with those who use research including the following topics:

 - What can and should researchers do to ensure they inform policy processes and local practice?